NFL Holdout Watch 2024: CeeDee Lamb

 The 2017 NFL Offensive Rookie of the Year is allegedly a threat to hold out if a new deal doesn't materialize before the end of July.
 Although, ESPN reports that Kamara and his camp are willing to rework his deal to include more guaranteed money in 2025.
 He's also supposedly working out and communicating with both teammates and coaches daily.

-Look for Kamara to return to the field for New Orleans sooner than later.
+Kamara has reported for training camp as he awaits a new deal.
 He's got to be chomping at the bit to play the Christian McCaffrey role in new Saints offensive coordinator Klint Kubiak's offense.

 Predicted Holdout Outcome: Saints sign Alvin Kamara to a 2-year, $35 million extension with $20 million guaranteed.